 I take Glucosamine and Chondroitin every day and sell it as well as recommend it to the majority of my canine patients.
 Over the years, it seems to have helped most of us significantly.

-- Dasuquin – #1 Vet Recommended (see also: ingredients list + coupon)
+- Dasuquin: #1 Vet Recommended (see the ingredients list for regular or advanced)

 - Other Glucosamine + Chondroitin Supplements For Dogs

-- Other Human Grade Glucosamine + Chondroitin Supplements
+- Other Glucosamine + Chondroitin Supplements For Humans